 It is better to have lines that are longer than 80 characters than to wrap lines in random places.
-This makes it easier to work with tools such as "grep", and it also lets each developer choose their own window size and tab setting without being stuck to one particular choice.
+This makes it easier to work with tools such as grep, and it also lets each developer choose their own window size and tab setting without being stuck to one particular choice.

-Of course, this does not mean that lines should be made unnecessarily long when there is a better alternative (see the note on pretentious VariableNamingSchemes above).
+Of course, this does not mean that lines should be made unnecessarily long when there is a better alternative (see the note on pretentiousVariableNamingSchemes above).
 Certainly there should not be more than one statement per line.
-Please do not use if (condition) break;

-but use the following:
+Please do not use but use the following: